MicrosoftLearning/mslearn-ai-studio/Instructions/02-Explore-model-catalog.md

 Now let's chat with the new model in the playground.

 1. In the navigation bar, select **Playgrounds**.
 Then select the **Chat playground**.
-1. In the chat playground, in the **Setup** pane, ensure that your **Phi-4-mini-instruct** model is selected and in the **Give the model instructions and context** field, set the system prompt to `You are an AI assistant that helps solve problems.` (the same system prompt you used to test the gpt-4o model.)
+1. In the chat playground, in the **Setup** pane, ensure that your **Phi-4-mini-instruct** model is selected and in the chat box, provide the first line as `System message: You are an AI assistant that helps solve problems.` (the same system prompt you used to test the gpt-4o model, but since there is no system message setup, we're providing it in the first chat for context.)
-1. Select **Apply changes** to update the system prompt.
-1. Ensure that a new chat session is started before repeating the same prompts you previously used to test the gpt-4 model.
-1. In the chat window, enter the following query
+1. On a new line in the chat window (below your system message), enter the following query

     ```
    I have a fox, a chicken, and a bag of grain that I need to take over a river in a boat.
 I can only take one thing at a time.
 If I leave the chicken and the grain unattended, the chicken will eat the grain.
 If I leave the fox and the chicken unattended, the fox will eat the chicken.
 How can I get all three things across the river without anything being eaten?